Welcome to Eco Revolt – the blog of anti-civ eco-radical and guerrilla ontologist philosopher/writer Julian Langer (me).

 The Book, Blog and Podcast Suggestions page is a list of works of writing and projects that I think are of interest and/or beautiful, or have influenced me, and that I think are worth anyones life energy to check out.

-By clicking the My Books page you can find out information on my book Feral Consciousness: Deconstruction of the Modern Myth and Return to the Woods and on the book I am currently working on (though more information will be provided when things start moving more with that project).
+By clicking the My Books page you can find out information on my books Feral Consciousness: Deconstruction of the Modern Myth and Return to the Woods, Feral Iconoclasm, No, I Won’t Write! and Mesodma, zines of my writings and collections I have been included in.